 Jay guided the MGA throughout perhaps its most prolific period in history.
 He has a long list of accomplishments both here in the Met Area and on a national level; highlights during his tenure include the expansion of the Association's service programs, the launch of The Met Golfer, the construction of "Golf Central" as a home for the MGA and other area golf organizations, and the creation of the MGA Foundation.
 As just one of its programs, the MGA Foundation conducts a number of Caddie Academies each year, a concept that Mottola and former tournament director Gene Westmoreland created in the late 1980s.
 Jay is an active board member of the Westchester Caddie Scholarship Fund, and remains involved with all of the MGA Foundation's programming.

 Join us now in recognizing Jay Mottola and his many contributions to the game of golf in the Met Area.
 Your support of the Jay Mottola Scholarship will make a meaningful impact on the life of a young person in the Long Island, New Jersey, and the Westchester area.
-This marks the first time all three local funds will work together on candidate screening and selection for this new, high-value scholarship award.
+With the creation of the JMS, this opportunity marks the first time all three local funds will work together on candidate screening and selection for this new, high-value scholarship award.
 Once again, as in the past, Jay brings the Met Area community together.
-Please consider a donation when evaluating your 2018 year-end gift giving plans.